-- Cascading Style Sheets (CSS) for customizing JavaFX nodes' appearance and text fonts-this is based on the same technology used for decades in web development to precisely and elegantly control webpage styling. - Two-dimensional shapes (lines, rectangles, circles, ellipses, arcs, polylines, polygons and custom paths). - Transforming JavaFX nodes in various ways, such as translating (moving), rotating and scaling (resizing). - Displaying videos and controlling their playback (e.g., play and pause). - Dynamically modifying nodes with Transition and Timeline animations these incrementally change property values (such as rotation, size and location) over time. - Frame-by-frame animations with an AnimationTimer. - CSS transitions for simplifying certain animation effects. - Canvas for drawing with the mouse. - Three-dimensional shapes (boxes, cylinders and spheres).
+- Cascading Style Sheets (CSS) for customizing JavaFX nodes' appearance and text fonts-this is based on the same technology used for decades in web development to precisely and elegantly control webpage styling. - Two-dimensional shapes (lines, rectangles, circles, ellipses, arcs, polylines, polygons and custom paths). - Transforming JavaFX nodes in various ways, such as translating (moving), rotating and scaling (resizing). - Displaying videos and controlling their playback (e.g., play and pause). - Transition and Timeline animations that dynamically change nodes' property values (such as rotation, size and location) over time. - Frame-by-frame animations with an AnimationTimer. - CSS transitions for simplifying certain animation effects. - Canvas for drawing with the mouse. - Three-dimensional shapes (boxes, cylinders and spheres).

-We also introduce FXGL for JavaFX game development.
+We also introduce FXGL for JavaFX game development and are planning a deeper treatment for our blog.
 Includes 31 genAI prompt exercises.